 Building or Renovating Your Property

 Building a house from the ground up on your own plot of land in Portugal has many advantages.
-These include being able to design the home’s layout according to your own personal preferences, having the opportunity to select all the finishes and accessories, and being able to inspect and supervise the work being performed every step of the way.
+These include being able to design the home’s layout according to your own personal preferences, having the opportunity to select all the finishes and accessories and being able to inspect and supervise the work being performed every step of the way.
 Projects like these will also allow a buyer to live in a more rural, authentically Portuguese environment, as the newly built homes are generally in densely populated tourist locations.
-A truly custom built home is a luxury that many can only dream of, and purchasing a piece of property in Portugal will allow a person to do just that.
+A truly custom built home is a luxury that many can only dream of.

 If the prospect of building from scratch and not being able to live on one’s own property for months, or sometimes even years, is not an appealing one, a buyer may choose instead to purchase an older, historic home and renovate it according to their needs.
 Again, any major changes or upgrades to a structure will need the approval of the council, but in the case of a remodel, many of the concerns that the council is faced with when approving a new build are obsolete.
 Therefore, a remodel can generally commence in a much speedier fashion than a full build from the ground up.
-Older properties also will have more of an authentic Portuguese character than those newly built by a professional development company, and this charm has definite appeal to a certain segment of the buyer population.
+Older properties will often have more authentic Portuguese character than those newly built by a professional development company and this charm has a definite appeal to a certain segment of the buying population.

-Before embarking upon a renovation journey, one should consider whether the costs to improve the property will exceed the value of the property itself to determine if the particular house is a sound investment.
-Items to inspect include the roof, the window frames, the electric and plumbing systems, heating elements (if there are any!), flooring, home insulation, and drainage around the house.
+Before embarking upon a renovation journey, you should consider whether the costs to improve the property will exceed the value of the property itself to ensure a sound investment.
+Items to inspect include the roof, the window frames, the electric and plumbing systems, heating elements (if there are any!), flooring, home insulation and drainage around the house.
 Any one of these items might be reparable, but if none of them is in usable condition, the renovation will probably cost considerably more to complete than first anticipated.
 In addition, doing a remodel versus a custom build usually means that the homeowner is residing in the house during the renovation process.
 If this will be the case for your family, ensuring that there are adequate facilities in order to at least survive during the process is absolutely mandatory.

-Whether a person chooses to build or renovate, there are a certain number of professionals and craftsmen that will be required to complete the job to its full potential.
-The homeowner should be prepared to hire a builder, architect, bricklayer, plumber, electrician, foreman, engineer, painter, carpenter, and several laborers.
-While there are professionals in these fields from many different countries, rural areas will yield mostly individuals who are native to Portugal.
-The ability to adhere to a time schedule will undoubtedly be a frustration, but if these craftsmen come highly recommended, at least the homeowner can be assured that the work will be done well and with integrity.
+Whether you choose to build or renovate, there are a certain number of professionals and craftsmen that will be required to complete the job to its full potential.
+Be prepared to hire a builder, architect, bricklayer, plumber, electrician, foreman, engineer, painter, carpenter and several labourers.
+These craftsmen should come highly recommended to ensure that the work will be done well and with integrity.

-A home in Portugal is an excellent investment for any buyer at this point in time.
+A home in Portugal is an excellent investment for anyone.
 With a robust economy, beautiful scenery, and relatively affordable real estate, Portugal is a great choice for urban and rural dwellers alike.
-If a buyer is keen on putting their own personal stamp on their home, is not afraid of extended timelines, and is excited about the prospect of designing and decorating their house with their own two hands, renovating a historic property or building a brand new home on their own plot of land can be an exciting and rewarding experience.
+If you are keen on putting your own personal stamp on your home, are not afraid of extended timelines and are excited about the prospect of designing and decorating your home, renovating a historic property or building a brand new home on your own plot of land can be an exciting and rewarding experience.

 We look forward to helping you find your dream Portugal Property!